Light-induced, fictitious magnetic trapping of cold alkali atoms using an optical tweezers-nanofiber hybrid platform: Introduction

-In this work,we propose a method to trap ground state, laser-cooled $^{87}$Rb atoms in a light-induced magnetic field trap, formed by combining the evanescent field of an ONF with a circularly polarised optical tweezers beam consisting of either a Gaussian or a Laguerre-Gaussian (LG) mode.
-Atoms in an electromagnetic field with nonzero ellipticity experience a light-induced fictitious magnetic field~\cite{cohen1972experimental,le2013dynamical,schneeweiss2014nanofiber}.
-In our proposed trapping scheme, both the evanescent field and the optical tweezers have nonzero ellipticity and, therefore, produce a light-induced magnetic field for the atoms.
-We set the polarisation of the ONF-guided light and the optical tweezers so that a local minimum of the magnetic field is formed.
-The distance between the ONF surface and the position of the trap minimum can be adjusted by changing the power of either the ONF-guided field or the optical tweezers field using acousto-optical modulators (AOMs) on timescales of $\mu$s comparable to current optical tweezers experiments for cold, neutral atoms~\cite{doi:10.1126/science.aah3778,PhysRevA.102.063107}.
+In this work, we propose a method to trap ground state, laser-cooled $^{87}$Rb atoms in a light-induced magnetic field trap~\cite{vylegzhanin2025towards}, formed by combining the evanescent field of an ONF with a circularly polarized optical tweezers beam consisting of either a Gaussian or a Laguerre-Gaussian (LG) mode.
+We term the hybrid platform of both optical tools "OPTON" - OPtical Tweezers and Optical Nanofiber.
+We choose $^{87}$Rb since it is one of the more common elements for experiments with Rydberg states.
+Atoms in an electromagnetic field with nonzero ellipticity experience a light-induced fictitious magnetic field~\cite{cohen1972experimental,KienEPJD2013,schneeweiss2014nanofiber,Chen2025FictitiousBfield}.
+From now on, we will assume that this light-induced B-field is fictitious without explicitly writing this each time.
+In our proposed trapping scheme using OPTON, both the evanescent field and the optical tweezers have nonzero ellipticity and, therefore, produce a light-induced magnetic field for the atoms.
+We set the polarization of the ONF-guided light and the optical tweezers so that a local minimum of the fictitious magnetic field is formed.
+The distance between the ONF surface and the position of the trap minimum can be adjusted by changing the power of either the ONF-guided field or the optical tweezers using acousto-optical modulators (AOMs) on timescales of $\mu$s comparable to current optical tweezers experiments for cold, neutral atoms~\cite{doi:10.1126/science.aah3778,PhysRevA.102.063107}.
+The proposed trapping method may be adaptable to create rings of atoms around optical nanofibers for studying fiber-mediated collective interactions~\cite{liedl2024observation, olmos2025hybrid, jimavsnez2025collective}.